scotthewitt/cipM/README.md

 ## About

-cipM is the Mixer built into CIP as a stand alone application.
+cipM is based on the audio mixer which was orignally built into CIP but is now a stand alone application.
 (CIP still uses another code base but they will one day be united.)

 ### cipM is

   * Configurable Mixer
-  * Optional GUI
+  * Optional GUI (OSX only)
   * Mono

 ### Requires